docsforadobe/premiere-plugin-guide/docs/exporters/structure-descriptions.rst

 Provides access to the privateData for the indicated filetype, and discloses the specific parameter changed by the user.

-To notify the host that the plug-in is changing other parameters, set ``rebuildAllParams`` to a non-zero value.
+To notify the host that the plugin is changing other parameters, set ``rebuildAllParams`` to a non-zero value.

 .. code-block:: cpp